cm3z4/NetScraper/README.md

 # NetScraper

 #### Description
 NetScraper is a scraping application.
-It scrapes news articels and allows the user to save and add a note to an article..
+It scrapes news articels and allows the user to save and add a note to an article.

-#### This project was built with the following technologies:
+#### This application was built with the following technologies:
-Node
+Node,
-MySQL
+MySQL,
-Express
+Express,
-Handlebars
+Handlebars,
-Mongoose
+Mongoose,
-Cheerio
+Cheerio,
-Morgan
+Morgan,
-Axios
+and Axios.

 #### Screenshots
 ![](./public/img/screenshot1.png)